 Whether it’s a weekend cruiser and easy daily driving that you’re after, or an all-around driver's car that is a blast to drive on the twisties, there really isn’t a right answer when it comes to choosing the right transmission for your Mustang.
 It comes down to personal preference and lifestyle.

-As much as we love installing cold air intakes, tunes, exhaust headers and other go-fast parts, it’s just as important to make sure your car is operating at prime efficiency.
-In part for safety, but also the fact that your car will make better power, if it’s running at optimal levels.
+As much as we love installing cold air intakes, tunes, exhaust headers, and other go-fast parts, it’s just as important to make sure your car is operating at prime efficiency.
+Maintenance is important for safety, but also your Mustang will perform better and be more powerful if all of its parts are in optimal shape.